-Setting Up Reverse Proxies in ServBay: Map Intranet or Remote Websites to Your Local Environment for Development and Debugging
+Setting Up Reverse Proxy in ServBay: Map Internal or Remote Sites to Your Local Environment for Development & Debugging

-ServBay is a local web development environment designed specifically for macOS, integrating multi-language runtimes including PHP, Node.js, Python, Go, Java, as well as databases such as MySQL, PostgreSQL, MongoDB, and Redis.
-Beyond directly hosting local code projects, ServBay offers a powerful reverse proxy feature.
-With reverse proxying, you can easily map web sites hosted on internal networks, virtual machines, containers, or even remote servers into your local ServBay environment, simplifying development, debugging, and access workflows.
+ServBay is a local web development environment supporting macOS and Windows.
+It integrates multiple language stacks such as PHP, Node.js, Python, Go, and Java, along with databases like MySQL, PostgreSQL, MongoDB, and Redis.
+Beyond hosting local code projects directly, ServBay also offers robust reverse proxy capabilities.
+Through reverse proxy, you can easily map web sites located in intranets, virtual machines, containers, or even remote servers to your local ServBay environment, streamlining your development, debugging, and access workflows.

-This article provides a step-by-step guide on how to set up reverse proxies in ServBay so you can proxy sites from the intranet or other accessible addresses to your local environment for unified management and efficient development/debugging.
+This article provides a detailed walkthrough on setting up reverse proxy in ServBay, helping you proxy websites from internal networks or any accessible addresses to your local machine for unified management and efficient development.

 Overview

-A reverse proxy server receives requests from clients (e.g., your browser) and forwards them to one or more backend servers (in this case, the intranet or remote sites you want to proxy).
-ServBay accomplishes this using its built-in web server—Caddy or Nginx.
+A reverse proxy server receives requests from clients (like your browser) and forwards them to one or more backend servers—here, the internal or remote sites you want to proxy.
+ServBay leverages its built-in web servers (Caddy or Nginx) to deliver this feature.

-In local development scenarios, the main advantages of setting up a reverse proxy are:
+In local development, the main advantages of reverse proxy include:

-- Unified Access Point: Access all internal or external resources through local ServBay domains, without memorizing complicated IP addresses and ports.
+- Unified Access Point: Access all internal or external resources conveniently through local ServBay domain names, without remembering complex IP addresses and ports.

-- Simplified SSL Configuration: Take advantage of ServBay's SSL management features (like ServBay CA or ACME) to provide HTTPS access to proxied websites, even if the backend only supports HTTP.
+- Simplified SSL Setup: Seamlessly use ServBay's SSL management (such as ServBay CA or ACME) to enable HTTPS for proxied sites, even if the back-end only supports HTTP.

 - Local Debugging: Easily debug remote or intranet web applications in your local browser environment.

-- Bypass Network Restrictions: In some cases, you can conveniently access company intranet or restricted network resources from your local environment (provided your ServBay machine can access the target address).
+- Bypass Network Restrictions: In certain scenarios, it's possible to access company intranet or restricted resources from your local workspace (provided the ServBay machine can reach the target address).

 Prerequisites

-- ServBay is Installed and Running: Ensure the ServBay application is correctly installed and running on your macOS system.
+- ServBay Installed & Running: Ensure ServBay is correctly installed on your macOS system and actively running.

-- Target Website is Accessible: The intranet or remote website you wish to proxy is running normally, and your macOS machine (where ServBay runs) can directly access the site's IP/domain and port over the network.
+- Target Website is Reachable: The web site you want to proxy (internal or remote) should be running, and your macOS machine (where ServBay is running) must be able to access its IP/domain and port directly via the network.
 For example, if the target is

 192.168.1.100:8080